izhangzhihao/deeplearning-tutorial/doc/GettingStarted.md

 DeepLearning.scala is also a language that we can use to create complex neural networks.

 In the following sections, you will learn:
- * how to define type of a neural network
+ * how to define types for a neural network
  * how to use a neural network as a predictor
  * how to create a neural network
  * how to train a neural network